Skip to main content

 View Answer:

-Interview Response: A brief description or snippet of a pattern is known as patlet.
+Interview Response: The description or fragment of a proto-pattern is typically referred to as a "pattern-let" or “patlet”.

 How can we know if a design pattern is worth utilizing?